 Keeping busy on Terre de Haut revolves mostly on being outdoors and simply enjoying the beautiful surroundings – from the hilly landscape to the irresistible beaches.
 To understand a little more about the island's history, however, you'll want to make a point not to miss the local landmarks which revolve mainly around a military fort.

-You will discover a handful of beaches to visit on the island.
-If you are hoping to have a long stretch of sand to yourself, you are likely to be rewarded, since several of these beaches are relatively secluded and quiet.
-You can click on each beach name for a detailed review of that particular stretch of sand.
+You will find a small variety of beaches to enjoy on the island.
+If you prefer having a lot of room around you, you're likely to be pleased, since some of these beaches are relatively secluded and free from development.
+You can click on the name of the beach to get additional information about that particular location.

-Assuming you like to expand your knowledge of other places and cultures, you should consider visiting a museum while on vacation on Terre de Haut.
+In case you like to become more aware of other people and places, you might want to visit a museum while on vacation on Terre de Haut.

-The following table provides some details regarding a museum on the island.
+The following table lists a few details regarding a museum on the island.

 |Museum at Fort Napoleon||(590) 37-99-59||Central Terre de Haut||Terre-de-Haut|

-One popular destination is Fort Napoleon.
-It is situated at Museum at Fort Napoleon and situated in central Terre de Haut.
+An interesting landmark worth visiting is Fort Napoleon.
+It is situated at Museum at Fort Napoleon and found within central Terre de Haut.
 Fort Napoleon was built under Napoleon Bonaparte's orders in 1811 when he feared a British attack on the port of Ostend.
 Shortly thereafter, Napoleon fell from power and the fort fell into disrepair.